shellyannrose/warm-welcome-home-swap-hosting/docs/tutorials/tutorial-get-started.md

 ### Tools to complete the tutorials

 The instructions below are for a Windows system (PC).
-For a MacOS system, see the [MacOS installation guide](../macos-installation.md).

 * A [GitHub account](https://github.com)
 * A PC that is running a current or